mobilizingcs/pam_ohmage/README.md

 ##### Install gulp:
 `npm -g install gulp-cli@1.3.0`

 `npm install gulp@3.9.1`

 ##### Run docker-compose via gulp
 `gulp test_[PLATFORM]`

 Example: `gulp test_debian`

 Available platforms: `debian, centos`

+Note:
-Note: If there have been code changes, you should rebuild the pam_ohmage_build service with:  `docker-compose build pam_ohmage_build` before running `docker-compose up` again.
+- If there have been code changes to pam_ohmage, you should rebuild the pam_ohmage_build service with:  `docker-compose build pam_ohmage_build` before running `gulp test_[PLATFORM]` again.
+- If there have been changes to the webdriverio test suite, you should rebuild `test_[PLATFORM]` service.
+- If there have been changes to the test platform image, you should rebuild the `[PLATFORM]` service.

 ### Roadmap
   - Add multi-server linux user uid sync support